 - Removing a Novel Food from the Union list

 - Adding, removing, or changing the specifications, conditions of use, additional specific labeling requirements, or post-market monitoring requirements associated with the inclusion of a Novel Food in the Union list.

 - The European Commission may impose post-market monitoring requirements on a case-by-case basis for food safety reasons and taking into account EFSA’s opinion.

-- Sponsor/any food business operator who have placed Novel Food on the market, shall immediately inform the European Commission of any information of which it has become aware concerning:
+- Sponsor/any food business operator who has placed Novel Food on the market, shall immediately inform the European Commission of any information of which it has become aware concerning:

-- any new scientific or technical information which might influence the evaluation of the safety of use of the Novel Food;
+- any new scientific or technical information which might influence the evaluation of the safety of users of the Novel Food;

 - any prohibition or restriction imposed by a third country in which the Novel Food is placed on the market.

 - The Commission shall make that information available to the member states.

 All in all, the European Commission has introduced simplified and centralized Novel Food authorization procedures which brings a lot of clarity and an opportunity for all the nutraceutical companies and the food business operator to boost their innovation and competitiveness without having to build an expensive and time-consuming dossier each time they want to use Novel Food which is already authorized.